 The Ferndale Museum, a 501-c-3 charitable nonprofit organization, was officially founded on September 22, 1979.
 Over the prior two years, dozens of volunteers had worked to renovate the storage shed for the Humboldt County Road Department heavy equipment, a building that was sold to the City of Ferndale for one dollar and turned over to the community group eager to transform it into a museum.

 Jerry Lesandro was hired as the first director, a position he held for 32 years.
 In 2010, Jerry retired and was succeeded by Don Andersen.
 Don’s successor, in 2017, was fellow Humboldt State alumnus, Lynn Lourenco, who served for four years.
-Our new director, Nira Maggetti, came on board in early fall 2022, and is eager to welcome you to the renovated museum!
+Nira Maggetti came on board in 2022 and helped us welcome the public back, after renovations and shelter-in-place orders.
+Deb Silva stepped into the role in mid-2023, and is excited for the possibilities that the future holds for the reopened museum.
 Dozens of volunteers used the "covid era" to reorganize and upgrade the Ann Roberts Research Room, assemble new exhibits, review files, and plan new projects.
 With a current membership of over 750 (in a region with a total zip-code population of less than 2,500), we have become one of the most vital small museums in the nation.